- Acute head pain, often in one, concentrated location

 - Reducing stress.
 What might be causing stress in your child’s life?
 What steps can you take to reduce that stress?
 Try to open a dialogue with your child about stress management, and reach out to a mental health professional if you need assistance.

 - Keeping a migraine log.
 Keep a daily journal in which you document your child’s diet, behavior, sleep patterns, and anything else you think might be contributing to their migraine attacks.
 This can help you find patterns of triggers to avoid in the future.

 If left untreated, migraines can drastically reduce your child’s quality of life.
 There’s nothing worse than your child having to sit things like school days, baseball games, and birthday parties out to recover from a migraine.

 Luckily, DispatchHealth can help.
 We provide in-home treatment for pediatric migraines, allowing your child to stay in bed while we administer treatment in the low-sensory environment of your home.
 Our services cost a fraction of the cost of an emergency room visit and about the same as a trip to the urgent care without all the added hassle of traveling and waiting in bright waiting rooms.
 We also accept most major insurance carriers, including Medicare and Medicaid, and offer an affordable flat rate for uninsured patients.
-We’re ready and waiting to provide the help you need—request care online, through our app, or over the phone.
+We’re ready and waiting to provide the help you need for non-life-threatening conditions—request care online, through our app, or over the phone.

 Medically reviewed by Dr. Phil Mitchell MD, MS on October 3rd, 2019